manavsehgal/rapid-app-workflow/develop_nodejs_web_apps.md

 **Mobile Web hybrid apps** designed using frameworks like Phonegap and Cordova.

 **Server side apps** for back-end jobs on the server talking to a database or another front-end app.
+This also includes web or data servers that you can create using Node.js.

 **API endpoints** are server side apps with published application programming interface.